DMH Release Information, Code and Tools Upgrades

 Previous releases: Advanced SNMP Agent and SMIv2 MIB-Compiler

-New Features, Additions and Corrections of releases above
+New Features, Additions, and Corrections of the above releases

 All agents now support and offer API functions to process the SMIv2 objects defined by rfc2579 "Textual Conventions for SMIv2" (SNMPv2-TC):